-A brief overview of Robert J. Sternberg’s three-fold view of intelligence
+A brief overview of Robert J. Sternberg’s three-fold view of intelligence (or triarchic intelligence)

 Summarized from: Sternberg, Robert (1988) The Triarchic Mind: A New Theory of Intelligence.
 NY: Viking Press.